Action Front of National Socialists/National Activists

+History

 The ANS quickly gained a reputation for provocative action, attracting much attention in 1978 when its members clashed with police after staging a "Justice for Hitler" rally.
 In 1977 and 1978, ANS members robbed a number of banks and stole weapons from military bases.
 Accused of planning to bomb NATO facilities and a memorial for the victims of the Bergen-Belsen concentration camp and wanting to liberate Rudolf Hess, a former Nazi politician, from prison, six members were arrested and convicted to eleven years in prison.
 Kühnen, himself, was jailed for inciting racial hatred and violence in 1979 after being charged with setting up a terrorist organisation.
 While in prison, Kühnen wrote Die zweite Revolution (The second Revolution), a program for the ANS.
 The title referred to the SA leader Ernst Röhm's plans in 1934.
 Because Kühnen played such a central role in the organization, its activities diminished considerably during his imprisonment.
 In 1981, Johannes Bügner, a former member of the ANS, was killed by five ANS members for leaving the group and for allegedly being gay.